rbur004/Ruby-Classes/README.md

 Confused?

 ## @variable is unique to an instance of a class
+`@variable` is visible to all methods in an instance of a class, but not across instances.
+In this case, instances created with `x = Test.new`
 ```
 class Test
   attr_accessor variable # creates public methods to access @variable